HULL SPECIFIC INFORMATION

 Managing Authorities are reminded of their responsibilities to report DoLS authorisations and their outcomes to the Care Quality Commission.
 Further information relating to this statutory duty can be found on the Care Quality Commission website.

-If a service user dies when they are subject to a Deprivation of Liberty Safeguards then this must be reported to Her Majesty’s Coroner.
+If a person dies when they are subject to a Deprivation of Liberty Safeguards then this must be reported to HM Coroner.

 8. Out of Area Placements

-If the Relevant Person is deprived of their liberty in a care home then the Supervisory Body will be the Local Authority.
-For a hospital setting the Supervisory Body will be the Clinical Commissioning Group (CCG).
-The DoLS Code of Practice 3.3 gives guidance about Ordinary Residence and when the ‘placing’ local authority or CCG retains responsibility for the service user or patient.
+If the Relevant Person is deprived of their liberty in a care home or a hospital, the Supervisory Body will be the Local Authority.
+The DoLS Code of Practice contains guidance about Ordinary Residence and when the ‘placing’ local authority retains responsibility for the adult or patient.

 In Hull the following factors will be the basis of the approach: